 If you have longer to spend in Japan, you can expand this itinerary to any length you wish.

 Informal Tea Ceremony in Tokyo

 The informal tea ceremony at Hamarikyu Gardens in Tokyo takes place every day, practically all day long at the adorable little tea house.
 The beautifully landscaped gardens surround Shioiri Pond, where the Hamarikyu gardens tea house can be found.

 We recommend adding a stroll around the gardens to your itinerary.
 It’s a gorgeous respite from the bustling city.
 If you’re following our 3-day foodie itinerary of Tokyo, this is a stop along the way from Tsukiji market to Asakusa.

-After a little walk through the gardens (I say little because it was a REALLY hot day and little was all we could manage in the heat!), we stopped off at the tea house.
-Luckily it was air conditioned inside (despite the sides of the house being wide open to the outdoors so you could walk around).
+After a little walk through the Hamarikyu gardens, you can stop off at the tea house.
+If it’s a hot day when you’re visiting, like it was for us, you’ll be happy to find that the little tea house is air conditioned inside (despite the sides of the house being wide open to the outdoors so you could walk around).

-Instead, we read through the steps ourselves.
-The process involved eating the sweet, performing the ritual steps for drinking the tea, and being thankful for the tea and the preparation of the tea.
+At the Hamarikyu Gardens tea ceremony, things are done a little differently.
+You are free to read through the steps yourself.
+The process involved eating the sweet, performing the ritual steps for drinking the tea, and being thankful for the tea and the preparation of it.

 Although it wasn’t a performed ceremony, we had a fun time and enjoyed the setting of the tea house in the beautiful Hamarikyu Gardens.
 As it turned out, we were able to participate in a longer, more educational ceremony in Kyoto later in our trip that was a good supplement to this one.